codacy/codacy-rubocop/docs/description/Naming_PredicatePrefix.md

 they end with a `?`.
 These methods should be changed to remove the prefix.

-When `UseSorbetSigs` set to true (optional), the cop will only report offenses if the method has a Sorbet `sig` with a return type of `T::Boolean`.
+When `UseSorbetSigs` is set to true (optional), the cop will only report offenses if the method has a Sorbet `sig` with a return type of `T::Boolean`.
 Dynamic methods are not supported with this configuration.